University of Jamestown: History

 The University of Jamestown was founded as Jamestown College in 1883, but closed during the depression of 1893.
 The school reopened in 1909 and has remained in operation ever since.

 In 1979, Jamestown College's football team went to the NAIA National Championships.

 Two graduates of the institution have become Rhodes Scholars.

 In 2013, in light of a new master's program and applied doctorate degree program, Jamestown College changed its name to the University of Jamestown.

 In 2018, Dr. Robert Badal retired from his position as university president after serving in the role for nearly 16 years.
-He was succeeded by Dr. Polly Peterson.
+He was succeeded by Dr. Polly Peterson, a 1989 graduate of the university.

 Athletics

 The Jamestown athletic teams are called the Jimmies.
 The university is a member of the National Collegiate Athletic Association (NCAA).
 Starting in 2025–26, the Jimmies are members of the Northern Sun Intercollegiate Conference (NSIC).
 Three sports not sponsored by the NSIC compete elsewhere—men's soccer and women's wrestling as independents, and men's volleyball in the Great Lakes Valley Conference.
 Previously, they were members of the North Star Athletic Association (NSAA), which they were members from 2013–14 to 2017–18, and again in 2024–25.
 The Jimmies previously competed in the Great Plains Athletic Conference (GPAC) from 2018–19 to 2023–24, and in the defunct Dakota Athletic Conference (DAC) from 2000–01 to 2011–12, as well as an NAIA Independent within the Association of Independent Institutions (AII) during the 2012–13 school year.

 Jamestown competes in 24 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, football, golf, ice hockey (ACHA Division 1 and Division II), soccer, track and field (indoor and outdoor), volleyball and wrestling; while women's sports include basketball, cross country, golf, ice hockey, soccer, softball, swimming & diving, track & field (indoor and outdoor), volleyball and wrestling; and co-ed sports include eSports and shotgun sports.

 In 2023, the first sanctioned NAIA women's wrestling championship was held at the Harold Newman Arena, on the Jamestown campus.